 Balances out all that white rice and refined carbs

-Pro tip: I always carry a small zip-lock of almonds in my daypack.
-Great snack, and good for the gut.
+Personal tip: I always carry a small zip-lock of almonds in my daypack.
+Great snack when required, and good for the gut.
+Almonds are available widely in Japan.

 🥕 Root Veggies (The Underrated Heroes)